owenjs/3SC-web-developer-test-OE/README.md

-# Getting Started with Create React App
+# Poke UI - 3SC Web Developer Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Created by Owen Evans - May 2021

+## Getting Started guide

 In the project directory, you can run: